-The topics in the Dial-A-Law series provide only general information on legal issues within the Province of Alberta.
+The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
 The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

 This topic discusses the liability you may incur with respect to your children.
 You should consult with a lawyer if you have specific concerns about liability for your children in all circumstances.

 If you allow your child to do something that an adult usually does, then the child is expected to behave as an adult would.
-If, for example, you allowed your child to drive a snowmobile, the child would be expected to drive as well as an adult.
+For example, if you allowed your child to drive a snowmobile, the child would be expected to drive as well as an adult.
 If an accident occurred that was your child’s fault, both you and the child may be held responsible.

-To succeed in an action against you, the injured party must prove that you did not exercise reasonable care in regard to your child.
-The test of whether you acted with reasonable care is determined by whether you would have reasonably been able to foresee the possibility of danger arising from your child’s conduct.
+To succeed in an action against you, an injured party must prove that you did not exercise reasonable care in regard to your child in the circumstance.
+This is determined by whether a parent or guardian would have reasonably been able to foresee the possibility of danger arising from your child’s conduct.

-If your child is not yet 18 and is behaving in such a way that you fear you may be held liable for his or her behaviour, you can report this to the Alberta Children’s Services.
-The department may declare your child to be a neglected child or a delinquent and ask the Court to order that the child be made a temporary ward of Children’s Services or be supervised by a child welfare worker.
 Again, your liability for any damage done will depend on the child’s age and the circumstances under which the damage occurred.

+If a child is not under the age of 18 and behaving in such a way that you fear you may be held liable for his or her behaviour, you can report this to the Alberta Children’s Services.
+After reviewing the situation, the Department may declare your child to be a neglected or a delinquent and request that the Court to order the child be made a temporary ward of Children’s Services or be supervised by a child welfare worker.

 Your child cannot obtain a driver’s licence without your permission before the age of 18, unless he or she is self-supporting or married.
 An insurance company will likely ask you to co‑sign for their insurance coverage before they are 18 years of age.
 In this case, ensure that you ask the insurance company about their policies for drivers under the 18.